 I will give you some take-home, self-help tools if needed.
 These may be triggers on the hand to induce relaxation or links to meditations or a series of imaginative exercises practised like a meditation, to help build new pathways.

 This is a review from a client who suffered anxiety for forty years.
 We worked with EMDR,NLP, hypnotherapy, psychotherapy and somatic body work to get this result:

 "I have had anxiety since I was very little.
 It has felt like a big black rock was stuck in my chest.
-I had tried some counselling in the past, CBT, and similar techniques, but they had limited effect.
+I had tried some counselling in the past, Cognitive Behavioural Therapy and similar techniques, but they had limited effect.
 For a while, I even tried medication but for me, that didn't help.

 I found Diana on the internet and that same week we had booked our first session.
 I had suffered for so long, and I really needed help, and I really wanted change.
 That was my first step.

 Diana got to the core, the absolute core of my fears, and with her gentle guidance, she was able to help me find my way.
 I guess she kind of made me realise, the answers I needed most, were already there waiting for me.